 - You are able to offer helpful information to other people instead of just selling products.

-- The search engines will find your content and ranked your site for various keywords, thus offering more exposure for your marketing effort.
+- The search engines will find your content and rank your site for various keywords, thus offering more exposure for your marketing effort.

 - It humanizes your brand as compared to some random ad listings.